 Walden, a game is perhaps one of the most ambitious independent games ever attempted.
-The design calls for a richly realized immersive 3D simulation of Walden Pond, the surrounding woods and a section of Concord, including the Fitchburg Railroad.
-Each of these areas are simulated in eight seasons - the four main seasons and transitional seasons between.
-Thousands of trees, plants and ground details all must change season to season in this dynamic game environment.
+The prototype is currently a richly realized immersive 3D simulation of Walden Pond, the surrounding woods and a section of Concord, including the Fitchburg Railroad.
+Each of these areas are now simulated in eight seasons - the four main seasons and transitional seasons between.
+Thousands of trees, plants and ground details all now change season to season in this dynamic game environment.

-Additionally, there are over 350 textual references, 250 of which are connected to "arrowhead moments," which are special moments in the game that bring ideas, themes and special aspects of the book to life.
-And, there are approximately 100 species of trees, plants and animals that inhabit the world, many of which are animated and require artificial intelligence to control their behavior.
+Additionally, we have integrated are over 350 textual references, 250 of which are connected to "arrowhead moments," which are special moments in the game that bring ideas, themes and special aspects of the book to life.
+Each of these 250 arrowhead moments are voiced by a well-known actor in the character of Thoreau.
+Also, there are approximately 100 species of trees, plants and animals that inhabit the world, many of which are animated and require artificial intelligence to control their behavior.

-Uniting all of these elements is a procedural sound scape and musical score that will change with the time of day, season and location in the world.
-The music will react to the state of the player's inspiration, falling away to a thin accompaniment when the player is uninspired, and rising in level of orchestration as they find more inspiration in the world.
+Uniting all of these elements is a procedural sound scape and musical score that changes with the time of day, season and location in the world.
+The music reacts to the state of the player's inspiration, falling away to a thin accompaniment when the player is uninspired, and rising in level of orchestration as they find more inspiration in the world.